gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

 The transfer of energy from the dead organic matter, is transferred through a series of organisms called detritus consumers (detritivores)- small carnivores - large (top) carnivores with repeated eating and being eaten respectively.
 This is called the detritus food chain.

-{{< figure "images/books/12-biology/botany/eco-system/7.6:diagrammatic-representation-of-detritus-food-chain.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.6:diagrammatic-representation-of-detritus-food-chain.png" "w-25 float-start">}}

 Figure 7.6: Diagrammatic representation of Detritus food chain